fulldecent/blog.phor.net/README.md

 ## Article images

+If a raster image is used just for editorial (detail not needed), scale down to 800 px.

 1. Make a featured image with the same basename as the post and put it in `/assets/images`.
 Include it like:

    ```markdown